aoiang/LaMOO/README.md

 python MCTS.py --data_id 0
 ```

-You can change the data_id with different initialization to have different runs.
+You can change the data_id with different initializations to have different runs.
 All the data come from differnet trials random sampling in the search space.

 ## How to use LaMOO to optimize your own problems?